This article is the fourth in a series on the everyday implications of the big data flood. Follow these links to read parts one, two, and three.

 At roughly the same time, the combined efforts of scientists from the University of Erlangen-Nuremberg, the Max Planck Institute for Informatics, and Stanford brought the world a system that allows one person’s facial expressions to be visually dubbed onto the video recording of someone else.

 Thanks to Canadian startup Lyrebird, there is also a system available to learn anyone’s voice characteristics and patterns with just a one-minute sample of his or speech.
-(For more background, check out this blog article.)

 Combine these audio and video applications and it is conceivable that we will wake up one day in a world where a video recording of your saying something is no longer valid proof that you actually said it.

 Even the most comprehensive data protection solutions have weaknesses.

 You can follow a number of best practices to help protect your online privacy.
 For example, you can ensure that your network is encrypted before using passwords, avoid revealing your email on a publicly available webpage, and send emails only to recipients you know.
 In modern payment systems you can also use a unique, one-time credit card number generated specifically for the transaction to minimize and insure against data loss.

 Unfortunately, all the above examples are particular solutions to particular problems and tend to rely on your knowing what you are doing.
 Automated programs can help you but often involve extra costs to do so!